Pen Pals (The Ren & Stimpy Show): Production

-"Pen Pals" is the second episode in the series to be directed by Craig Bartlett, who had successfully pitched Hey Arnold! to Games Animation while working as a story editor to Rugrats at Klasky Csupo; he was given directorial work on The Ren & Stimpy Show before production of the series can officially start.
+"Pen Pals" is the second episode in the series to be directed by Craig Bartlett.
+He had just successfully pitched Hey Arnold! to Games Animation while working as a story editor to Rugrats at Klasky Csupo, and was given directorial work on The Ren & Stimpy Show before production of the series can officially start, starting with the season four episode "Galoot Wranglers".
 He was told not to tamper with the episodes' writing whenever he directed, serving as what he considered a "mechanic" role.
 Tom Owens, a layout supervisor served as co-director in his only directorial role.
-It is the last episode with the involvement of Michael Kim, who produced the storyboards and Ron Hauge, who wrote the episode.
+Mitch Schauer also worked on the episode as assistant storyboard artist, and he too had successfully pitched The Angry Beavers to Games Animation while working on Freakazoid! at Warner Bros.
+Animation and Amblin Televsion; Schauer also was working on Rocko's Modern Life for Games Animation at the same exact time.
+Dan Povenmire and Jeff "Swampy" Marsh also worked on the episode under additional storyboard artists, and were also working on Rocko for Games Animation; Povenmire and Swampy would later go on to develop Phineas and Ferb for Disney Television Animation many years later.